 - Secret of the Stars has a Bunny Suit, which makes anybody who wears it look like a Playboy Bunny.
 Even the guys.
 And this is used in a plot point, as you have to put all your male characters into Bunny suits and sneak into a Lady Land.

 - Cerebella wears one in her Story Mode ending, with Vice Versa making a costume change into a full bunny head with arms.

 - All of the roster wears them in the Indiegogo backer exclusive wallpapers.

 - Super Robot Wars:

 - In the Original Generation games, Excellen Browning often promises to wear one for various (male) characters.
 In the second game, the promise is actually used to make sure she's freed from enemy brainwashing.
 In the final episode of the anime adaptation Divine Wars, she actually comes through on it, even roping Lefina Enfield into doing it as well.

 - In a scenario of Super Robot Wars Z: Saisei-Hen, Kallen was serving as a waitress at Coconna's shop, and it seems that only the bunny suit was available for her.
-To make things worse, Dimension Beasts appears near their shop and their commander doesn't give Kallen the permission to change back to her normal outfit.
+To make things worse, Dimension Beasts appear near their shop and their commander doesn't give Kallen the permission to change back into her normal outfit.

 C.C.: So how do you feel riding Guren, Kallen?

 Ester: Get back Kallen.
 DM extermination is my specialty.